CosmicMind/Graph/README.md

 let dict: SortedMultiDictionary<String, Entity> = SortedMultiDictionary<String, Entity>()

-// Do something with an alphabetically SortedMultiDictionary of student Entity Objects. for student in students {
+// Do something with an alphabetically SortedMultiDictionary of Student Entities. for student in students {
 	dict.insert(student["name"] as!
 String, value: student) }